 If you are not sequestrated, a Trust Deed will continue to run even if it does not become ‘protected’, but creditors who have objected to it can still petition for your sequestration.

 Your trustee must do the following: 1.
-Put a notice (advert) in a publication called the Edinburgh Gazette.
-2. Write to everyone you owe money to telling them that you want a Protected Trust Deed and sending them a copy of the notice in the Edinburgh Gazette.
+Put an advert into the Register of Insolvencies.
+2. Write to everyone you owe money to telling them that you want a Protected Trust Deed.

-The people you owe money to have 5 weeks to object starting from the date the notice appears in the Edinburgh Gazette.
+The people you owe money to have 5 weeks to object.
 Normally it automatically becomes ‘protected’ unless your trustee receives written objections from either;

 - Most of your creditors; or